Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 - Effective water policies and stewardship

-- Access to water, sanitation and hygiene
+- Access to water, sanitation and hygiene (WASH)

-In addition to advocating for more progressive macro level approaches to climate policy by governments and companies, the two main focus areas for our advocacy activities are:
+In addition to advocating for more progressive macro-level approaches to climate policy by governments and companies, the two main focus areas for our advocacy activities are:

 Advocating for clear and fair rules on